saszotek/weather-app/README.md

 # Rainbow Forecast

 Rainbow Forecast is a weather forecast app using [weatherapi.com](https://www.weatherapi.com/).
-Get detailed forecast for the next 3 days by entering location name in English.
+Get detailed forecast for the next 3 days by entering location name in english.
 Save favorite places to the list and access them later with local storage.

 ## Live version